 Removed from the United States

 You need an I-212 waiver if you have been removed from the United States previously.
-A person is removed from the United States if they are arrested by Immigration and Customs Enforcement or Customs and Border Protection and removed from the United States.
+Two agencies remove people from the US, Immigration and Customs Enforcement (ICE) or Customs and Border Protection (CBP).
 That removal is either an expedited removal by the agency making the arrest or removal ordered by the immigration court after the agency placed you in removal proceedings.
-Once you have been removed, you usually find out about the need for the waiver through the nonimmigrant or imigrant application process.
+Once you have been removed, you usually find out about the need for the waiver through the nonimmigrant or immigrant application process.

 Need for That I-212 Waiver Explained